seek-oss/braid-design-system/docs/Compiled Braid Migration.md

 Custom components that forward props to Braid components may need access to the types of some of the Braid component's props.
-These types should be derived from the comopnent itself using the `ComponentProps` type available from `react`:
+These types should be derived from the component itself using the `ComponentProps` utility type from `react`.

 ```diff
 // Error in Braid v32